Les Misérables (musical): 2019 updated staging

-The updated staging developed for the 25th anniversary opened at the newly renamed Sondheim Theatre on 18 December 2019 in previews with opening night set for 16 January 2020.
-The new production is co-directed by James Powell and Laurence Connor with set and image design by Matt Kinley, lighting by Paule Constable, sound by Mick Potter and costumes by Andreane Neofitou and Christine Rowlands.
-The first cast for this new version included Jon Robyns (Valjean), Bradley Jaden (Javert), Carrie Hope Fletcher (Fantine), Shan Ako (Éponine), Lily Kerhoas (Cosette), Harry Apps (Marius), Gerard Carey (Thénardier), Josefina Gabrielle (Madame Thénardier) and Ashley Gilmour (Enjolras).
+Using the updated staging developed for the 2009–2010 UK touring production, the musical began previews at the newly renamed Sondheim Theatre on 18 December 2019, with opening night on 16 January 2020.
+The production is co-directed by James Powell and Laurence Connor with set and image design by Matt Kinley, lighting by Paule Constable, sound by Mick Potter and costumes by Andreane Neofitou and Christine Rowlands.
+The first cast for this version included Jon Robyns (Valjean), Bradley Jaden (Javert), Carrie Hope Fletcher (Fantine), Shan Ako (Éponine), Lily Kerhoas (Cosette), Harry Apps (Marius), Gerard Carey (Thénardier), Josefina Gabrielle (Madame Thénardier) and Ashley Gilmour (Enjolras).

-The show was forced to close temporarily from March 16, 2020, as a result of the COVID-19 pandemic.
-It was announced in June 2020 that it would not reopen until 2021.
+The show was forced to close temporarily from 16 March 2020, as a result of the COVID-19 pandemic.
 It reopened on 25 September 2021.
+Considered one continuous production despite revisions, Les Misérables celebrated its 15,000th performance in London on 28 September 2023.
+A gala performance on 8 October 2025 marked the 40th anniversary, featuring an all-star cast.

-Original Broadway production
+Broadway (1987)

 The musical opened as a pre-Broadway tryout at the Kennedy Center's Opera House in Washington, D.C., on 27 December 1986.
 It ran for eight weeks through 14 February 1987.

 The musical then premiered on Broadway on 12 March 1987 at The Broadway Theatre.
-Colm Wilkinson and Frances Ruffelle reprised their roles from the London production.
+Wilkinson and Ruffelle reprised their roles from the London production.
 The $4.5 million production had a more than $4 million advance sale prior to its New York opening.

 The show underwent further tightening, namely with improved sewer lighting and the incorporation of the Javert suicide scene effect.
 A New York Times report consisted of the following: "The transfer from London to the United States has prompted further modifications.
 'We are taking this opportunity to rethink and perfect, to rewrite some details which probably no one else will see, but which for us are still long nights of work,' Mr. Boublil says.
 'There are things that nobody had time to do in London, and here we have a wonderful opportunity to fix a few things.
 No one will notice, perhaps, but for us, it will make us so happy if we can better this show.
 We would like this to be the final version.'"
 Two songs were deleted—the complete version of Gavroche's song "Little People" and the adult Cosette's "I Saw Him Once".
 A short section at the beginning of "In My Life" replaced "I Saw Him Once".
 The lyrics in Javert's "Stars" were changed.
 It now ended with the line, "This I swear by the stars!", while the London production and cast recording ended with the repeated line, "Keeping watch in the night".